 There is also no shortage of amazing fried fish options in the city this month, with a special nod to the Louisiana Hospitality Foundation and United Way of S.E.
 Louisiana for their Fish Fry Fridays, which helps to fund Hospitality Cares, a crisis grant foundation supporting the state’s hospitality workers during this difficult time.

 And finally, we’re celebrating Women’s History Month by making a plan to dine out at some of our favorite female-owned restaurants and eateries.
 We’re looking forward to indulging in gulf oysters in the dreamy confines of Mosquito Supper Club’s courtyard and spicy jerk chicken with an order of Trinidadian doubles from Queen Trini Lisa, just to name a few.
-We also highly recommend checking out Piece of Meat for both their stellar butcher offerings, as well as their wonderful deli specials to go.
 And finally, if you’re looking for some good date night options, you really can’t go wrong with the classic Italian cuisine at Irene’s or the Caribbean-French fare at Compère Lapin.